 And to that point of making it better, I ask, better than what?
 What is better?
 What should we strive for?
 Are we actually willing to give up things that we perceive are required for a decent life?
 Because everything is so incredibly lopsided and damaged.
 The playing field (world) is so out of kilter that nobody can actually stand, let alone run with a ball in hand.

 As we become increasingly aware that what we want and what we should have are two entirely different things, a process begins in which the dissonance must be relieved.
-The wishful thinkers among us continue on course, telling themselves that everything will go back to normal, in spite of the fact that normal never had been all too comfy.
+The wishful thinkers among us continue on course, telling themselves that everything will go back to normal, in spite of the fact that normal never sustainable in any way.

-We hope that the new occupant of the white house will be kinder and gentler, in spite of their history of supporting antisocial laws and behaviour somewhat remains as Israelis are still supported in their annihilation of Palestinians.
-Still, we hope that the Good Witch will magically transform them and their future actions and rulings into benevolence.
+The new occupant of the white house turned out to be kinder and gentler.
+But his history of supporting antisocial laws and behaviour somewhat remains as Israelis are still supported in their annihilation of Palestinians.
+Still, we hope that the Good Witch (non-existent) will magically transform them and their future actions and rulings into benevolence.
 We hope that “things” will somehow self-correct without any effort on our own parts and that we can maintain our current vision of normal.
 But they won’t.
 Not really.
 I mean, you can continue deluding yourself.
 Go to Disneyland or go hiking in the mountains.
 Amuse your senses for the time being.

 But those visions are fabrications and never were real.
 The things most humans do today were never sustainable.
-Number one on the list of unsustainability is reproducing well beyond the capacity of the Earth to sustain us.
+Number one on the list of unsustainability is human reproduction far beyond the capacity of the Earth to sustain us.
 Logically then, all subsequent actions that are described as sustainable are in fact unsustainable.
 There is no such thing as sustainable development.
-It ceased being sustainable thousands of years ago.
+It ceased being sustainable many thousands of years ago.
 And again, never actually was sustainable.
 Human development was out of control at about the time homo sapiens switched from gathering to farming about 12,000 years ago.
 The additional use of fossil fuels in the early- to mid-20th century exacerbated greenhouse gasses and sent climate change on its way in a straight up direction.

 There are far too many wrongs that must be righted to list.
-But without playing an active part in changing things, the new occupant of the white house will assume we’re all good with whatever shite he’s empowered to do for the next four years.
-ACT NOW.
-DON’T WAIT.
+But without playing an active part in changing things, the new occupant of the white house will assume we’re all good with whatever shite he’s empowered to do.